-- Providing mentorship in research skills to others - Ability to work independently and as part of the research project team - Ability to take responsibility for personal development and training - Ability to confidently present at conferences and to a variety of audiences
+- Providing mentorship in research skills to others - Ability to work independently and as part of the research project team - Ability to take responsibility for personal development and training

-Key knowledge and Expertise:

-- Experience of being a Chief/Principal Investigator on clinical research projects - Significant and relevant post-doctoral experience that includes demonstrable research excellence - Established track record of securing research income to competitive funding bodies
+Ability to confidently present at conferences and to a variety of audiences Key knowledge and Expertise: Experience of being a Chief/Principal Investigator on applied health research projects Significant and relevant post-doctoral experience that includes demonstrable research excellence Established track record of securing research income to competitive funding bodies Understanding of innovation in a health context Understanding of Knowledge Exchange and its seven domains Understanding of prevention as applied to healthcare

-Part 2B: Key Competencies

-Competencies are assessed at the interview/selection testing stage

-Analysis and Research

-- Gathers data rigorously and conducts robust analysis, questioning assumptions and existing knowledge. - Develops hypotheses and concepts to explain data, events and phenomena. - Reports findings to wider community and is able to withstand challenge by relying on evidence gathered and processes used for analysis.

-Communication

-Oral

-- Summarises and interprets complex, conceptual and special matters to aid others' understanding and aimed at their needs. - Uses appropriate styles and arguments to influence and negotiate satisfactory outcomes. - Monitors understanding of others, develops approach and takes corrective action if required. - Delivers presentations, lectures, seminars (internal or external) based on and exhibits work at appropriate events

-Written

-- Conveys information of a complex, conceptual and specialist nature using a range of styles and media selected to meet the needs of others. - Presents complex information in formats appropriate to non-specialists without comprising meaning. - Monitors the reactions of others and takes appropriate steps to remedy any miscommunications. - Submits proposals for research grants - Writes research papers, journal articles and materials for publication
+Part 2B: Key Competencies Competencies are Analysis and Research assessed at the interview/selection Gathers data rigorously and conducts robust analysis, questioning • testing stage assumptions and existing knowledge.
+Develops hypotheses and concepts to explain data, events, and • phenomena.
+Reports findings to wider community and is able to withstand challenge • by relying on evidence gathered and processes used for analysis.
+Communication Oral Summarises and interprets complex, conceptual and special matters to • aid others' understanding and aimed at their needs.
+Uses appropriate styles and arguments to influence and negotiate • satisfactory outcomes.
+Monitors understanding of others, develops approach and takes corrective action if required.
+Delivers presentations, lectures, seminars (internal or external) based on • and exhibits work at appropriate events Written Conveys information of a complex, conceptual and specialist nature • using a range of styles and media selected to meet the needs of others.
+Presents complex information in formats appropriate to non-specialists • without comprising meaning.
+Monitors the reactions of others and takes appropriate steps to remedy any miscommunications.
+Submits proposals for research grants Writes research papers, journal articles and materials for publication Decision Making Independent decisions • Considers wider impact of decisions, assesses possible outcomes and their likelihood.
+Uses judgement to make decisions with limited or ambiguous data and • takes account of multiple factors.
+Distinguishes between the need to make a decision, when to defer and • when not to take a decision.

-Decision Making

-Independent decisions

-- Considers wider impact of decisions, assesses possible outcomes and their likelihood. - Uses judgement to make decisions with limited or ambiguous data and takes account of multiple factors. - Distinguishes between the need to make a decision, when to defer and when not to take a decision.